pruthviperumalla/Event-Recommender-System/README.md

 We initially started with the idea to use events and volunteer data from [Atlanta Habitat](http://www.atlantahabitat.org/), a non-profit organization.
 But, some unexpected delays in obtaining the data made us fall back on a publicly available dataset.
 The [Kaggle Events Dataset](https://www.kaggle.com/c/event-recommendation-engine-challenge) that we used is from an events related anonymous application that hosted a public contest a few years ago.
 The data is varied and spread across different files giving us the chance to pick up custom features and build on top of them.
 Here is a summary of the dataset components that we used:

-1. **Events** - This has information about 3137972 events with the columns: event id, event creator id, event start time and event location details such as city, state, country, zip, latitude, longitude.
+1. **Events** - This file contains information about 3137972 events with the columns: event id, event creator id, event start time and event location details such as city, state, country, zip, latitude, longitude.
 Along with these, the top 100 most frequently occurring words from all the event descriptions are determined and their frequency is provided for each of the events.
 In other words, a bag of words of size 100 is provided for each event as a representative of the event's description.
 Figure 2 shows the frequency distribution of the top 50 words across all the events.
 We can notice the missing location data in figure 1 below.

    ![alt text](./results/GreenEventMSNO.png "Missing values in events data")
     <div align="center">